 Dr. Ana Polo-Diaz - GeoFodder Project PI

 Ana Polo-Diaz is an archaeologist with a research interest in the formation processes of sediments.
-Her work focuses mainly on the Iberian Peninsula, although she is also a collaborator in research projects conducted in the Near East and South Asia.
+Her work focuses mainly on the Iberian Peninsula, although she is also collaborates in research projects conducted in the Near East and South Asia.
 She uses an interdisciplinary approach of study based on geoarchaeology and thin section analysis as a core tool, coupled with experimental work and ethnography.
 The end goal of her work is the reconstruction of past human behaviour and how palaeoenvironments and climatics shifts may have impacted cultural transitions.
-She is currently a Marie curie fellow (MSCA-IF) at the Department of Archaeology of the University of Sheffield.
+She is currently a Marie Sklodowska Curie Fellow (MSCA-IF) at the Department of Archaeology of the University of Sheffield.

 Prof. Paul Halstead - Scientific Coordinator